 Excluding charges to integrate Progress and other one-time items, Duke earned $1.47 per share.
 By that measure, analysts expected $1.45, according to Thomson Reuters I/B/E/S.

-Shortly after the $18 billion Progress Energy deal closed, the combined company's new board said Progress Chief Executive Bill Johnson had resigned and would not be taking the top job at the combined company as had been planned.
+Shortly after the $18 billion Progress Energy deal closed in July, the combined company's new board said Progress Chief Executive Bill Johnson had resigned and would not be taking the top job at the combined company as had been planned.

 Rogers, Duke's CEO as the merger was negotiated, was asked to stay at the helm.